 How does this post help me know God better?

-For a fuller perspective, let’s leave Hebrew and Greek and define some words in English.
+For a fuller perspective, let’s leave Hebrew and Greek behind and define some words in English.

 God is worthy to be worshipped.
 Worship pays him great honor and respect and devotion; it can also mean to perform a task that is part of a worship service or do an act of worship.